Skip to main content

 May 1

 Create the next generation of medical devices by bridging the gap between engineering and medicine.
-From amazing medical technology featured in sci-fi movies, to the futuristic-like devices in today's most advanced hospitals, you'll fuse engineering and medicine to imagine tomorrow's innovations.
+From amazing medical technology featured in sci-fi movies, to the futuristic-like devices in today's most advanced hospitals, you'll fuse engineering to imagine tomorrow's innovations.

-• Bio-instrumentation and Bioelectrical Engineering
+• Bio-instrumentation

 • Biomedical Signal and Image Processing

-• Biomedical Optics
+• Biomedical imaging

 • Bioinformatics